Questions and answers about the proposed Mountain Bike park

-The initial development of the site is being undertaken and largely funded by BANES.
-The Council has decided to invest around £440,000 of capital funding in the project, from funds they have available to support recreation in the Bath and North East Somerset area.
-There will be an additional £60,000 for the project, specifically provided for the development of allotments.
-The operators will be required to pay BANES interest on this money, as well as making a contribution to the cost of development.
-BANES will also be making grant applications to organisations like British Cycling, Sport England etc. The bike park and the site within which it sits will remain the property of BATHNES and the capital expenditure is described as an investment to 'enhance the value' of the site.
+The initial development of the site is being undertaken and largely funded by BATHNES Council.
+It has decided to invest around £440,000 of capital funding in the project, from funds it has available to support recreation in the Bath and North East Somerset area.
+There will be an additional £60,000 for the project, specifically provided for the development of allotments, by the Mulberry Park developers through the Community Infrastructure Levy (CIL).
+BATHNES will also be making grant applications to other organisations such as British Cycling, Sport England etc. The bike park and the site within which it sits will remain the property of BATHNES and the capital expenditure is described as an investment to 'enhance the value' of the site.

-The intention is that the project will be self-financing, generating enough income from the pay-to-ride bike trails, bike hire and training and from the café to maintain the site and the free facilities.
-The details of the contract are still under negotiation and at this stage we don’t know whether BANES expect to have to provide revenue support to help run the project until it gets to the stage where it is making enough money to be independent, or what will happen if it can’t do this.
+The intention is that the project will be self-financing, generating enough income from the pay-to-ride bike trails, bike hire and training and the café to maintain the site and the free facilities.
+The details of the contract are still under negotiation.
+At this stage, it is unclear whether BANES expect to provide revenue support to help this project to 'get-off the ground', until it gets to the stage where it is making enough money to be independent; or what will happen if it can’t do this.
 We are concerned about the financial risks associated with the project.
 We have asked for examples of similar projects running successfully elsewhere, but these have not been provided.

 Until the survey work is complete and final plans are drawn up, it is not possible to know what it is likely to cost to build the bike park.
 Other issues might emerge during the planning process, including steps to mitigate the impact on nearby homes and these may further increase the costs.